jgoalby/jgoalby.github.io/games/template/readme.md

 # Most likely next
 - Scenes manage their own shortcut and label text to make them self-contained
+- Test the CMD key in the game to make sure I can respond to that shortcut

 # Things that are possibly next
 - Rename the title screen to actually title scene
   - It actually does preload things, so maybe name is ok?
 Hard to decide.
+  - It is only showing a title while it preloads.
+Hmmm....
+  - I think perhaps title is a better name and just note that it does preload?
 - Create a good title screen. morph?
 - Remove the DOM pieces and replace with native Phaser pieces???
   - How much value is there to doing this now?